 One Pan Honey Garlic Chicken and Rice

 One Pan Honey Garlic Chicken and Rice is so amazingly tasty that I guarantee you it will become one of your go-to dinners.
-This meal is so easy to make, budget-friendly, with easy to find ingredients, and bursting with flavors.
+This meal is so easy to make, budget-friendly, easy to find ingredients and bursting with flavors.

 The chicken is incredibly tender and served with the most delicious, sticky, honey garlic sauce.
 You can totally cook the rice separately, but why would you, if you can easily cook everything in one pan and infuse it with flavors.

 After you brown the chicken, sear the rice with some onions, you add it back to the pan, cover with foil and bake everything.
 You end up with amazing buttery rice and super juicy meat, covered in the most fantastic sauce.
 One Pan Honey Garlic Chicken and Rice may just win the medal for one of the best dinners ever.

 Take a look at the video below for step by step guide on how to prepare this meal.

 One Pan Honey Garlic Chicken and Rice Recipe Tips: